LudGar/fullscreen-progress-bar/README.md

 # fullscreen-progress-bar
-When your time is running out, do it with style.
+When your time is running out, why not do it with style.